 A client contract or commercial lease may require a business to obtain the general liability insurance included in a business owner’s policy.
 Though property insurance isn’t required, it's highly recommended for a business that owns a building or valuable equipment.

-This coverage proves you can run your business and pay your bills – even in the midst of a lawsuit.
+General liability insurance coverage proves you can run your business and pay your bills – even in the midst of a lawsuit.

-Property insurance isn't required by law unless you have a loan secured on a piece of commercial real estate.
-Still, it's an important coverage, even for businesses that run out of the owner's home.
+Property coverage isn't required by law unless you have a loan secured on a piece of commercial real estate.
+Still, it's an important coverage, even for companies that run out of the small business owner's home.
 Property insurance covers the tools, computers, and buildings owned by a business.